brianmario/mysql2/README.md

 ## ActiveRecord

-To use the ActiveRecord driver (with our without rails), all you should need to do is have this gem installed and set the adapter in your database.yml to "mysql2".
+To use the ActiveRecord driver (with or without rails), all you should need to do is have this gem installed and set the adapter in your database.yml to "mysql2".
 That was easy right? :)

 NOTE: as of 0.3.0, and ActiveRecord 3.1 - the ActiveRecord adapter has been pulled out of this gem and into ActiveRecord itself.
 If you need to use mysql2 with